 Les Catacombes de Paris

 Something more special to visit when you are in Paris, are the catacombs of Paris.
 One word of advice: be there before they open, the waiting line is huge because only a limited amount of people are allowed in at the same time.
 We were there around 20 minutes before opening and we waited in line for over an hour.
 Tickets are 12 euro.

 The catacombs of Paris are underground ossuaries where the remains of more than 6 million people are.
 Through a network of paths marked with bones and skulls, you can discover the underground tunnel network.
 This is really something different and pretty interesting to discover.

 Another view from Paris you can have from the top of the Montparnasse tower.
 It is an office skyscraper with at the top an observation platform.
 In summer there is a champagne bar at the top allowing you the enjoy a glass of champagne while admiring the view of Paris.
 I liked this view, because it is much higher than the Eiffel Tower and because from here you actually can see the Eiffel Tower.
 With a 15 euro ticket, you can take the elevator to the top from where you can take the stairs to the open observation deck.

 And then something really special: the Sewer Museum.
 We visited this museum because it is something different than the rest.
 It is located in, surprisingly, the sewers near the Pont de l’Alma.
 This museum shows the history of the sewer system.
 It was not what I was expecting but still, it was interesting to see and especially nice to do on a rainy day.

 Wander the streets of Paris and walk along the river Seine

-Wandering along the city and its many neighborhoods such as Montmartre and Quartier Latin, or walk along the Seine or in the many parks the city has.
+Wandering around the city and its many neighbourhoods such as Montmartre and Quartier Latin, or walk along the Seine or in the many parks the city has.
 Especially when the weather is nice, these are the things that will allow you to explore and enjoy the city.